Francesco Comiti

 Andrea Andreoli

-Andrea is assistant professor (since May 2017) at Faculty of Science and Technology, Free University of Bozen-Bolzano.
+From January 2024 Andrea is the new coordinator of the group.
+Assistant professor (since May 2017) at Faculty of Agricultral, environmental and Food Sciences, Free University of Bozen-Bolzano.

-His research interest focus on Large Wood budgets, mountain rivers restoration and control, Vegetation-sediment-flow interactions in gravel-bed rivers, topographic survey techniques to assess morphological changes in river environments.
+His research interest focus on Large Wood budgets and dynamics in mountain rivers, river restoration and control, Vegetation-sediment-flow interactions in gravel-bed rivers, topographic survey techniques to assess morphological changes in river environments.

 Stefano Brighenti

-Stefano is a post-doc researcher as eco-hydrologist, at the Free University of Bozen-Bolzano, Faculty of Science and Technology.
-His research mainly focuses on the hydrology, hydrochemistry and ecology of alpine streams, with a particular focus on those fed by glaciers and rock glaciers in the framework of the present deglaciation.
-Recently, Stefano started focussing on hydrology and hydrochemistry time series, and gained experience on the use of natural tracers, in particular water isotopes.
+Stefano is a post-doc researcher as eco-hydrologist, at the Free University of Bozen-Bolzano, Faculty of Agricoltural, Environmental and Food Science.
+His research mainly focuses on the hydrology, hydrochemistry and ecology of alpine streams, with a particular emphasis on those fed by glaciers and rock glaciers in the framework of the present deglaciation.
+Recently, Stefano started focusing on hydrology and hydrochemistry time series, and gained experience on the use of natural tracers, in particular water isotopes.

 Stefano Brighenti